Updated May 3, 2023

 In the above table, the interest inflows are irregular.
-Hence, you can use the XIRR function in excel to compute
+Hence, you can use the XIRR function in Excel to compute

-Suppose you are given a loan, details are mentioned in the below +table, loan of rupees 6000 which showing a minus sign(-), and receive date is 2 Feb-18, after that rest date and amount for EMI.
-Then we can use the function XIRR for internal rate return of this amount.
+Suppose you are given a loan, details are mentioned in the below +table, loan of rupees 6000 showing a minus sign(-), and receive date is 2 Feb-18, after that rest date and the amount for EMI.
+Then we can use the function XIRR for the internal rate return of this amount.